revaturelabs/interviewquestions/Interview Ques/oops.md

 <blockquote>

-- An object is a basic unit of Object-Oriented Programming that represents real-life entities, which has has state and behavior.
+- An object is a basic unit of Object-Oriented Programming that represents real-life entities, which has its state and behavior.

 - Example - A dog is an object because it has states like color, name, breed, etc. as well as behaviors like barking, eating, etc.